RationAI/xopat/src/EVENTS.md

 #### `key-down` | e: [KeyboardEvent](https://developer.mozilla.org/en-US/docs/Web/API/KeyboardEvent) + `{focusCanvas: boolean}`
 Fired when user presses a key.
 The event object is extended by one property that tells us whether the main canvas is in the focus (e.g. not a UI window) at the time.
+The event happens on the document node and ignores OpenSeadragon key event.

+//todo override openseadragon hotkeys and trigger them ourselves, disable R rotation

 #### `key-up` | e: [KeyboardEvent](https://developer.mozilla.org/en-US/docs/Web/API/KeyboardEvent) + `{focusCanvas: boolean}`
 Fired when user releases a key.
 Similar as above.

+####

 ### OpenSeadragon: User Input Events
 These are listed just for the reference, for other input events see the OpenSeadragon documentation.